DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 <strong>This text is bold.</strong>
 ```

-Simmiliar to emphasized we can make text stronger using `<strong>` which makes the text bold.
+Similiar to emphasized we can make text stronger using `<strong>` which makes the text bold.

 ### Lists